Tom Jones (singer): Personal life

 Jones was married to his school girlfriend, Melinda Rose "Linda" Trenchard, from 2 March 1957 until her death from cancer on 10 April 2016.
 They were married at the age of 16 when she became pregnant; their son, Mark, was born shortly after the wedding.
 To support his young family, Jones worked in construction and at a glove factory before finding success as a singer.
 He stayed married to Trenchard despite his many well-publicised infidelities.
 After his wife's death, Jones sold the family's Los Angeles mansion and its contents, apart from treasured photos, and moved into an apartment in London, which was his wife's dying wish.

 Jones has stated that he had sex with up to 250 groupies a year at his peak of fame.
-He had affairs with famous American women such as singer Mary Wilson, presenter Charlotte Laws, and former Miss World Marjorie Wallace, engaged at the time to American race car driver Peter Revson.
+He had affairs with American women such as singer Mary Wilson, presenter Charlotte Laws, and former Miss World Marjorie Wallace, engaged at the time to American race car driver Peter Revson.
 Actress Cassandra Peterson, better known as her character Elvira, Mistress of the Dark, revealed in 2008 that she lost her virginity to Jones, calling the experience "painful and horrible" and stating that she required stitches afterwards.

-One of his affairs resulted in a son.
+One of Jones's affairs resulted in a son.
 While on tour in the United States in October 1987, he had a brief relationship with model Katherine Berkery, who later discovered she was pregnant.
-After a legal battle that included DNA testing, a U.S. court ruled in 1989 that Jones was the boy's father.
+After a legal battle that included DNA testing, a US court ruled in 1989 that Jones was the boy's father.
 He denied the court's findings until 2008, when he admitted they were true, but expressed no interest in meeting his son, singer Jonathan Berkery.